The demand for commercial roof repair (and, consequently, repair products) is on the rise and not expected to slow down any time soon!

-Roof damage is expensive!
-Although repairs are avoidable when precaution is taken, all too often business owners wait until damage appears instead of implementing a maintenance plan.
+There’s no other way to put it – commercial roof damage is expensive.
+Although repairs are avoidable when precaution is taken, all too often building owners wait until damage appears instead of implementing a maintenance plan.

-Typically, by the time a leak makes its way inside, the cost of repair has already reached thousands of dollars.
-(Location, severity, and the materials involved will determine the size of the repair bill.)
+Typically, by the time a leak makes its way inside, it’s a costly repair already reaching thousands of dollars.
+Location, severity, and the materials involved will determine the size of the repair bill.

-So, don’t wait idly until you spot a puddle on your conference room floor.
-Have a professional assess your commercial roof to look for these six signs of roof damage:
+So, don’t wait until you spot a puddle on your conference room floor – or worse yet, in the middle of operations.
+Have a professional assess your commercial roof to look for the following six warning signs of roof damage.

 1. Blistering and Bubbling

 When the surface of your roof starts looking lumpy and bubbly, you know that moisture has been trapped between the insulation, expanding under the heat.
-These blisters and bubbles don’t always require immediate attention (especially if they’re small), but trapped moisture can lead to mold and rot.
+These blisters and bubbles don’t always require immediate attention especially if they’re small, but trapped moisture can lead to mildew and mold growth.

-Some contractors will forgo cutting if the roof membrane is flood-coated and aggregate-embedded, but ultimately the final repair technique will factor in budget, practicality, and convenience for the client.
+Some contractors will forgo cutting if the roof membrane is flood-coated and aggregate-embedded.
+Ultimately the final repair technique will factor in budget, practicality, and convenience for the client.

 2. Sagging and Water Stains

-When sections of a ceiling start dipping or become discolored, it’s often a sign of a slow leak.
-Water stains may also appear on walls, and it doesn’t take an expert to conclude there is a problem when you see water dripping!
+When sections of a ceiling start dipping or become discolored, it’s often a sign of a slow roof leak.
+Water stains may also appear on walls, and it doesn’t take a commercial roofing contractor to conclude there is a problem when you see water dripping!

-Signs of sagging may also be a result of a deck joist losing its strength, and if so, you’ll want to take precaution.
+Signs of sagging may also be a result of a deck joist losing its strength.
+If that’s the case, you need to take precaution.
 Get the area tarped off, evacuated, and locate the source of the leak.
-(Don’t do the last part yourself—call an expert.)
+(Don’t do the last part yourself — call your trusted roofing contractor.)

 Once your commercial roof repairs are complete, you’ll also need to ensure that all surfaces have been dried completely.
 Tiles, insulation, and ceiling interior may need replaced afterward.